codegreencreative/Infusionsoft-SDK-Laravel4/README.md

 `php artisan config:publish spoolphiz/infusionsoft`

-This will copy the config file to app/config/packages/spoolphiz/infusionsoft/ where you can set up your Infusionsoft application name and API key.
+This will copy the config file to app/config/packages/spoolphiz/infusionsoft/ where you must set up your Infusionsoft application name and API key.

 Usage
 ==================